Content

 Text

-The way you take PrEP depends on the type of sex you have, but generally daily dosing is recommended, especially for anyone who is taking gender-affirming hormones.
+The way you take PrEP depends on the type of sex you have, but most people choose to take PrEP every day.

 PrEP is very safe and serious side effects are very rare.
 A few people experience nausea, headaches or tiredness which tend to only last a few days or weeks.